aws-samples/ec2-image-builder-send-approval-notifications-before-sharing-ami/README.md

 Make sure to confirm the the SNS Topic Subscription Email sent to the `ApproverEmail` and `TargetAccountEmail` specified.

+## Testing the solution

+Follow the instructions at [Blog](TODO: Insert blog URL) to test the solution.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.